Luwafemi/stargame/README.md

 # stargame
  •A React.JS powered game of stars/numbers.
-Beat the ten seconds timer to win the game.
+"Beat the ten seconds timer to win the game."